WebDevBooster/dozenal/README.md

 Like with every new system, some dozenal names (column *z name* below) are gonna feel weird at first, but you're gonna get used to it within 20 minutes.

 Because almost all the names are designed to pass the [checklist](#dozenal-elements-checklist), they boost the **feel** that the dozenal system is superior to decimal.
 The two names that don't pass the checklist are a compromise in favor of regularity.
-If you have better suggestions, click "issues" (the top of this page) and then "new issue" button to post your comments. (you'll need a GitHub account)
+If you have better suggestions, click "issues" (at the top of this page) and the "new issue" button to post your comments. (you'll need a GitHub account)

 | z value | z name | x counterpart | x value | [checklist](#dozenal-elements-checklist)
 |---------|--------|---------------|---------|---